Oases: Efficient Large-Scale Model Training on Commodity Servers via Overlapped and Automated Tensor Model Parallelism: Parallel strategy planner

-When using different parallel strategies between adjacent nodes, an exclusive AllGather communication is required for data resharding, converting the tensor layouts between nodes.
-These additional costs can be treated as the graph edge costs, which include two aspects: i) the communication overhead of the AllGather, and ii) the costs of adjacent nodes that can no longer overlap because of the blocked AllGather operation.
+\textbf{Resharding cost.} When using different parallel strategies between adjacent nodes, an blocked AllGather communication is required for data resharding, converting the tensor layouts between nodes.
+These additional costs can be treated as edge costs of the given model graph \(G(V,E)\), which include two aspects: i) the communication overhead of the AllGather \(T_\mathrm{AG}\), and ii) the costs of adjacent nodes that can no longer overlap because of the blocked AllGather operation, which can be calculated with the $\min$ function.
 Let \(\mathcal{R}_{vu} \in \mathbb{R}^{p\times p}\) denotes the edge cost matrix, where the element \(\mathcal{R}_{vuij}\) is the edge cost from the output of \(i\)-th strategy of node \(v\) to the input of \(j\)-th strategy of node \(u\).
 The AllGather happens during the forward when \(i<j\), and during the backward when \(i>j\).
-We can formulate each edge cost as follows:
+To this end, we can formulate each edge cost as follows: